 The punishments for state jail felonies can vary a lot depending on the offender’s criminal history, but they are still the lowest class of felonies in Texas.
 Examples of State Jail Felonies include DWI with a child passenger, forging a check, and possession of <1 gram of a controlled substance.

-The punishment for a State Jail Felony starts a range of 180 days to 2 years, with an up to $10,000 fine.
+The punishment for a State Jail Felony ranges from 180 days to 2 years, with an up to $10,000 fine.
 State Jail Felonies are unique in that offenders are not able to get early release through good behavior or any other way.
 See How to get a felony reduced to a misdemeanor in Texas for more on this.
 Prior offenses of varying natures means an offender can face a second or third degree punishment for their state jail felony conviction.